melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 The stress-inbreeding argument is interesting and new (GxE interactions).
 Different way of thinking about it than what I had been thinking previously.
 Here and throughout hte paper the inbreeding here is more mechanistic than our model.

+### Hao, Y., Brockhurst, M.A., Petchey, O.L., and Zhang, Q. 2015.
+Evolutionary rescue can be impeded by temporary environmental amelioration.
+Ecology Letters.

+- Most rescue studies look at monotonic environmental deterioration, but fluctuations are important too
+	- Could act as "temporal refuge" slowing down environmental decline
+	- Or, could relax selection for stress tolerance, slowing the fixation of beneficial mutations
+	- Note that "later steps of adaptation are contingent on the success of earlier ones" so genetic effects would be compounding (both would be)
+- Here: looking at rescue in a lytic bacteriophage previously demonstrated to have adaptive capaity in face of high temperatures
+	- here: experimental evolution in gradually warming environment with/without "amelioration" via lowered temperatures
+	- also looking for size interaction here
+		- hypothesis: positive effects of amelioration would be better for small populations avoiding demographic stochasticity
+##### Methods
+- Phage, typically failes to reproduce above 30C but can adapt, grown in microcosms that form plaques w/ 10^7 bacterial cells (in an ancestral state)
+- Study: phage populations either have
+	- no amelioration: temperature increasing in stepwise fashion from 29 to 31.4C in six steps
+		- each temperature has three transfers/passages
+	- periodic amelioration: second transfer in each temperature block is 0.4C lower
+	- Four incubators for each regime, 12 lines in each incubator
+		- six have 1% of phage cultures transferred in each step, six with 0.1% transferred in each step (large vs. small bottlenecks)
+- Analysis of time to extinction analyzed with a survival regression model
+	- demographic recovery: look at change in population size for each chapter
+##### Results
+- More extinctions, and quicker extinctions, in the amelioration treatment
+	- In early stages of experiment ameliorations led to increased population sizes, but had worse decline in later stages
+- Progressive/multi-step adaptation study... not sure I 100% follow but basically populations tolerant to a mildly stressful temperature to a more stressful environment didn't grow
+	- so... multiple beneficial mutations required in this case?
+	- conclusion here is that the amelioration means less opportunity for some of the mutations to reach fixation, slowing adaptation
+- No evidence that the beneficial mutations to stress incur a cost in the benign environment
+	- so amelioration relaxes but does not reverse adaptation
+##### Discussion
+- In this study, early demographic recovery due to amelioration is outweighed by later evolutionary shortcomings
+	- (wait... demographic benefits would transfer over during the transfers of 0.1-1%, right?)
+- Amelioration could be an evolutionary trap akin to Ferriere and Legendre 2013
+- Temporal genetic rescue... large population size in ameliorated periods provide a demographic source (relatively at least) but also impede fixation through maladaptation

+Really like the framing here - great interesting contrast between demography and evolution.
+Also thinking about the early vs. later stages in adaptation... does it seem similar to other patterns that early stages are disproportionately important (does it? geometric/multiplicative process?).

+The successive evolution is interesting.
+Does it matter in our model?
+I guess not because loci are iid and not sequential?
+Does this sytem have sequential evolution...?
+Hard to think about in terms of our model because we have a single shift - here the effect of the amelioration would depend on its direction/magnitude in relation to the current state of the population.

+I wonder if here the fact that the amelioration led to two successive increases rather than one had any impact here?

+The demographic recovery - would provide more benefit through increased mutations, but also, does it depend on the population size?
+The recovery for populations that are currently very small would be very helpful, one would thing.
+Come to mention it - I'm not really sure what the result involving size is/was here?
+I guess the difference between proportions of ameliorated/static populations is smaller for small populations than large ones... but the figure shows no survival past generation 15 for small ameliorated populations in a 21 (?) generation experiment?

+NDD here - not sure what effect it has here.
+Maybe makes populations smaller such that the effects of amelioration would be (better? worse?) than DI populations... populations may be smaller during the ameliorated time periods.
+Hmm...

+The Willi et al. 2006 paper looks useful.
+What's up with the Kirkpatrick and Peischl paper?
+Mutations, space and time, interesting but perhaps less relevant than some?